-It was the first time I had cycled so many kilometres over a number of consecutive days.
+It was the first time I had cycled so many kilometres over a number of consecutive days and the first time I had cycled in France.
 100 kilometres, in fact, eased out over five days with two leisurely days wedged in between.
 The Loire Valley’s long and scenic cycle routes made my days’ long outer-city cycle adventures in Asia’s Bangkok and Mandalay look easy.

-This is what Headwater are known for – combining active, culture and outdoors focused sightseeing, with the promise at the end of a long day of historical, family run accommodation, and the reward of fine regional gourmet paired with some of the best local wines.
+This is what Headwater is known for – combining active, culture and outdoors focused sightseeing, with the promise at the end of a long day of historical, family-run accommodation, and the reward of fine regional gourmet paired with some of the best local wines.
 In celebration of their 30 years in the business in creating unique active sightseeing trails across Europe, I decided to take on their Loire Gastronomy Cycling trip and up the ante on my travel biking skills.

 I was presented with the map on my first morning at breakfast in the Château de Chissey, the neon inked trail marking a long circular-route that would take me through more fairytale Châteaux, 15 villages – including Onzain, Chaumont, Candé-sur-Beauvron, Chitenay and Troussay – the historical town of Amboise, and the endless vineyard flanked countryside.